tabalinas/jsgrid/README.md

 ````

 ### render(): `Promise`
-Makes complete grid rendering.
+Performs complete grid rendering.
 If option `autoload` is `true` calls `controller.loadData`.
 The state of the grid like current page and sorting is retained.
 Returns jQuery promise resolved when data loading is completed.
 If auto-loading is disabled the promise is instantly resolved.

 ````javascript